oshank/oshank.me/index.md

 #### Actuary Exams

-  * Sitting for P in March 2019.
+  * Sitting for P in July 2019.

 #### App Developer